 Class training can also encourage socialization and play with a peer group, which is essential for a dog's emotional and social development.

-A unique perspective: Group Dog Training Classes
+A fresh viewpoint: Dog Training Games for Group Classes

 Frequently Asked Questions